seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 It was the lark, the herald of the morn,
 No nightingale: look, love, what envious streaks
 Do lace the severing clouds in yonder east:
-Night’s candles are burnt out, and jocund day
+Night's candles are burnt out, and jocund day
 Stands tiptoe on the misty mountain tops.
 I must be gone and live, or stay and die.